Niagara to Toronto: Vineyards vistas to downtown views

 Approximate distance and travel time from Niagara-on-the-Lake to Twenty Valley: 24 miles (40 kilometres), 40 minutes

 The Twenty Valley region along the Niagara Escarpment is a sub-appellation of the Niagara Peninsula wine region.
-Its many quaint villages are home to mostly family-run boutique wineries and vineyards and worth further exploration.
+Quaint villages, family-run boutique wineries and vineyards are worth further exploration.

 The tiny village of Jordan in Twenty Valley is brimming with charm and a surprising number of wineries and independent boutiques.